toke/toke.de/_posts/2012-11-02-perl-boolean.markdown

 It is by far not complete but I want to skim over a different topic today.
 As we know *0* or *'0'* evaluates to false in boolean context.
 Sometimes this may lead to problems.
-If your sub returns an count of processed objects it may be usefull to assume that 0 processed Objects may be an error case.
+If your sub returns an count of processed objects it may be possible to assume that 0 processed Objects are an error case.
 But either you or your caller has to handle the 0-case special if this is not expected.
 The safest way for your caller is to check if you return a defined value or not.